bencoveney/barrelsby/README.md

 Barrels are files that rollup exports from several modules into a single convenient module.
 They help simplify large blocks of import statements from the top of files.

-A barrel file that looks like this:
+A barrel file looks like this:

 ```TypeScript
 export * from "./DropDown";